 Now that the top 10% college list has been completed, the Aspen Institute hopes to continue the process by choosing 10 colleges out of the original 120.
-From the list of 10, the organization will select a single, top-performing school to award a $1 million for excellence in school performance.
-According to the Aspen Institute's website, the purpose of the contest is to raise awareness of the value of community colleges, as well as reward those institutions that are committed to maintaining the highest standards of excellence in their educational pursuits.
+From the list of 10, the organization will select a single, top-performing school to award $1 million for excellence in school performance.
+According to the Aspen Institute's website, the contest's purpose is to raise awareness of the value of community colleges and reward those institutions that are committed to maintaining the highest standards of excellence in their educational pursuits.

 The Need for Excellence

 More than six million students enroll in community colleges throughout the country every year, whether they are high school graduates who cannot afford a four-year institution right away or adults in the workforce who need additional skills to make a career change or remain competitive in the marketplace.
 The list from the Aspen Institute is designed to showcase the top schools in the country that have achieved academic excellence and high levels of student success during and after school.

 "We cannot be satisfied merely with the fact that students are accepted to college," Aspen Institute College Excellence Program Executive Director Josh Wyner said on the organization's website.
 "We must set the bar for community colleges much higher.
 We must graduate students with degrees and certificates that make clear to families investing in education and employers looking to hire, that community college graduates have learned what they need to be successful in their lives and their careers."

 Dr. Biden agreed.
 In the same press release, Biden said, "The country is becoming increasingly aware of the importance of community colleges in educating our way to a stronger America.
 I am inspired by all of today's community college students – the workers who have returned to school to improve their job prospects, the mothers who juggle jobs and childcare while preparing for new careers, and those who work diligently while at community college, preparing to transfer to a four-year institution."